Ghands/HAOFL/README.md

   python3 train.py --model_name bert --device cuda:1 --dtl_method <method_name> --dpl_mode <mode_choice> --embed_dim 768 --hidden_dim 768 --batch_size 1 --learning_rate 0.00001
   ```

-Notably, the `name_tail` is a tag for self-defined data pre-processing method.
+Notably, the `name_tail` is a tag for a self-defined data pre-processing method.
 For
-example, RAM, TNET, and MGAN all adopt relative position encoding method, so we
+example, RAM, TNET, and MGAN all adopt relative position encoding methods, so we
 implement a subclass for DTL layer, and the `name_tail` is `position`.
 When BERT is
 integrated, the GPU RAM is out of the bound, so we assign the `batch_size` to 1.